Capital punishment by the United States federal government: Appeals and clemency

 While death row inmates sentenced by state governments may appeal to both state courts and federal courts, federal death row inmates have to appeal directly to federal courts.

 The power of clemency and pardon belongs to the President of the United States.

 Method

 The method of execution of federal prisoners for offenses under the Violent Crime Control and Law Enforcement Act of 1994 is that of the state in which the conviction took place.
 If the state has no death penalty, the judge must select a state with the death penalty for carrying out the execution.

 The federal government has a facility and regulations only for executions by lethal injection, but the United States Code allows U.S. Marshals to use state facilities and employees for federal executions.

 Federal executions typically occur at the United States Penitentiary, Terre Haute, in Terre Haute, Indiana.
-The method of execution used at USP Terre Haute is lethal injection.
+The method of execution currently used at USP Terre Haute is lethal injection.
+On April 24, 2026, the Department of Justice issued a report directing the Bureau of Prisons to expand its execution protocols to include methods like firing squad, electrocution, and lethal gas, and directed the Bureau to consider expanding the facility to accommodate the new methods.

 Pre-Furman federal executions were often conducted by hanging or electrocution, and less commonly by cyanide gas.